Camp fees depend on the program. Look for information on our 2018 soon!

 Click here to see or print a map to camp

-Please join us Saturday, May 20 at 1pm at YMCA Camp Reed for our Open House and New Camper Orientation.
+Camp Reed will offer an Open House in May 2018 (Date not yet set).
 Take advantage of this opportunity to familiarize your camper with Camp Reed.
 We encourage new campers and their parents/guardians to visit camp prior to the beginning of the summer season.
-This is scheduled at camp on Saturday, May 20th.
 The tour will begin at 1pm and will last for about 45 minutes.
 This is the ideal introduction for your camper to visit camp, see the sights, ask questions and meet some of the summer staff.

 If you are seeking additional funds, once you have heard back from the Business office.
 Please submit a letter to the Camp Reed office (1126 N Monroe Spokane, WA 99201) explaining your situation and why you are seeking additional funds.